ghjeong12/maestro-docs/docs/source/installation.rst

 =============
 Installation
 =============
-To install Maestro, simply clone it from the GitHub.
+To install MAESTRO, simply clone it from the GitHub.

 .. code:: bash